TheImagingSource/Linux-tiscamera-Programming-Samples/Save an image using OpenCV in C++/README.md

 gst_buffer_map(buffer, &info, GST_MAP_READ);
 ```

+Image saving is done using OpenCV.
+The GSTBuffer is copied to an [cv::Mat](https://docs.opencv.org/3.1.0/d3/d63/classcv_1_1Mat.html).
 Now all neccessary information for creating the cv::Mat is gathered and the image can be saved in the cv::Mat.
 ``` C++
 pCustomData->frame.create(height,width,CV_8UC(4));
 memcpy( pCustomData->frame.data, info.data, width*height*4);